 Offering natural beauty and easy access, the 44km Surf Coast Walk lets you relax and enjoy a world-class walking destination at your own pace.
 Many distinctive tracks invite you to explore inspiring landscapes on foot or bike beyond the edge of Victoria’s beautiful Great Ocean Road.

-Discover ancient Aboriginal traditions, fascinating surf culture and abundant wildlife as the Walk connects you with the coastal town comforts of Torquay, Anglesea and Aireys Inlet.
+Discover ancient Aboriginal traditions, fascinating surf culture and native wildlife as the walk connects you with the coastal town comforts of Torquay, Anglesea and Aireys Inlet.

 Lorne Walks and Waterfalls